iluwatar/java-design-patterns/private-class-data/README.md

 ---
-title: "Understanding Private Class Data Pattern in Java"
+title: "Private Class Data Pattern in Java: Safeguarding Data Integrity with Encapsulation"
+shortTitle: Private Class Data
 description: "Explore the Private Class Data pattern in Java, ideal for enhancing data security and integrity in object-oriented programming.
 Learn how it prevents unintended data manipulation with encapsulation."
 category: Structural
 language: en